 Consumer goods companies face unique challenges in managing their sales force.
 Gamification helps to overcome these limitations.

 Customer Overview: Kores is a highly diversified conglomerate with a dominant presence in several sectors, from stationery to pharmaceuticals to textiles and lighting.

 Challenge: To increase sales by improving the morale and productivity of its sales force

 A market leader in the stationery business, this 75-year-old company has always believed in investing continuously in state-of-the-art technology and in employee training and development.
 The Kores team bought Bizom’s SFA solution a few years back and was very keen to sign up for Bizom’s gamification feature.

 The Kores team worked with Bizom to set clear goals for the first game, KPIs/KRAs for the executives, metrics and benchmarks for performance measurement and rewards and accolades for the players.

-As the co-author of Gamification by Design Gabe Zichermann points out, “gamification is 75 percent psychology and 25 percent technology.”
-So for any gamification effort to work you need to start out with studying what will work best for your team and find an automation partner who understands your team and your business needs.
+As the co-author of Gamification by Design Gabe Zichermann points out, “gamification is 75 per cent psychology and 25 per cent technology.”
+So for any gamification effort to work you need to start out by studying what will work best for your team and find an automation partner who understands your team and your business needs.
 In addition, gamification cannot work in isolation, as a one-off attempt in a separate application.
 It should ideally be woven into the tools your sales force uses every day to plan and execute their work.